Olein-jp/cormorant/readme.txt

 == cormorant ==
 This theme is designed as a block theme to support WordPress full site editing.

-Gifu City in Gifu Prefecture is famous for a traditional event called Ukai (cormorant fishing).
+Gifu City in Gifu Prefecture, Japan is famous for a traditional event called Ukai (cormorant fishing).
 That's how I came up with the name.

+You must have the Gutenberg Plugin Activate to use this theme before ready for full site editing on released WordPress.

 == Licenses ==
 Cormorant bundles the following third-party resources: